Sign up required

 When we get your form, we will ask about any access or support needs you want to share so you can take part comfortably and safely.
 You can also contact us anytime to ask questions.

-• Some ways we can support you during the workshops before the Carnival
+Some ways we can support you during the workshops at the National Maritime Museum:

 • Accessible toilets